IIIF/api/source/api/presentation/3.0/index.md

 ##### structures

 The structure of an object represented as a Manifest can be described using a hierarchy of Ranges.
-Ranges can be used to describe the "table of contents" of the object or other structures that the user can interact with beyond a simple linear progression described in the Sequence.
+Ranges can be used to describe the "table of contents" of the object or other structures that the user can interact with beyond the order given by the `items` property of the Manifest.
 The hierarchy is built by nesting the child Range resources in the `items` array of the higher level Range.
 The top level Ranges of these hierarchies are given in the `structures` property.

 The value _MUST_ be an array of JSON objects.
 Each item is a Range.